Zensavona/domain-scraper/README.md

 For a bit more info, see `slides.pdf` - I gave a talk about this at the Melbourne Elixir meetup.

+Also, know that this is not ready to go deploy to the public internet, since there are Erlang cookies and secret key bases committed to the codebase.
+This is just something I built for the lols.

 ## Finisher

 `Finisher` is responsible for finishing things up.